ilexl/CS106/README.md

 ## Admin Guide - Setup
 - Initial Setup - Log in with the default username: admin | password: admin
-- Navigate to 'My Account'
+- Navigate to 'My Account' from the side navigation menu
 - :warning: Enter the old password: admin | and create a new password for the admin account :warning:
-- You can then manage all the users and tickets in this application using the 'All Accounts' button on the side nav
+- You can then manage all the users and tickets in this application using the 'All Accounts' and 'All Tickets' buttons on the side navigation bar.
+(Specififc are in the user guide)
 - The buttons and instructions are self explanitory when it comes to managing accounts and tickets.
-- You will need to create accounts for other admins, technicians and users so they can access the application too!
+- You will need to create accounts for other admins, technicians and users so they can access the application too...
+Initally it is just the default administrator account.

 # User manual